MatthiasLiszt/cosmicDew/interpreter/interpreter.md

   oH::=Ho
   iH::=Hi

-If H reaches Y then it transforms to .. again HY::=..
+If H reaches Y then it transforms to .. again YH::=..
 This is important as the tail of C behind Q can be arbitrarily long.

 ## the < instruction (oio)